Executive Leadership TeamBrandi Jancaitis

 Kendra was born and raised in Richmond, Virginia and attended J. Sargeant Reynolds Community College in Richmond as well as Marymount College and Arlington, Virginia.
 She currently resides in Henrico, Virginia with her husband, Joe, who has been in the ministry for twenty-five years.

 Covering the counties of Frederick, Shenandoah, Clarke, Warren, Fauquier, Rappahannock, Page.
-Rockingham, Madison, Culpeper, Stafford, King George, Caroline, Spotsylvania, Orange, Louisa, Fluvanna, Albemarle, Page, Augusta, Highland, Bath, Rockbridge, Nelson, Amherst, Bedford, Campbell, and Appomattox as well as the Cities of Winchester, Front Royal, Fredericksburg, Harrisonburg, Staunton, Lexington, Charlottesville, and Lynchburg.
+Rockingham, Madison, Culpeper, Stafford, King George, Caroline, Spotsylvania, Orange, Louisa, Fluvanna, Albemarle, Page, Augusta, Highland, Bath, Rockbridge, Nelson, Amherst, Bedford, Campbell, and Appomattox as well as the Cities of Winchester, Front Royal, Fredericksburg, Harrisonburg, Staunton, Lexington, Charlottesville, Lynchburg, Arlignton, Fairfax, Loudoun, Prince William, and the cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.

 Prior to taking on the role of Director, Camilla Schwoebel served as the Coordinator for Region I of the Virginia Wounded Warrior Program since 2009.
 Camilla is a veteran of the US Coast Guard, having served both on active duty and in the Reserves.
 While in the Coast Guard, she served as Weapons Officer and Deck Watch Officer on a Coast Guard cutter.
 She is also a military spouse of 26 years.